 Pediatric physical therapist assisting a toddler with gross motor development at Movevery, a specialized therapy practice

 We are a holistic and collaborative pediatric physical therapy practice specializing in children from birth to age three.
-Our full body approach supports a wide range of needs, including head preference and head shape, gross motor delays, body tension, tummy time challenges, reflux, colic, gassiness, and w sitting.
+Our whole-body approach supports a wide range of needs, including head preference and head shape, gross motor delays, body tension, tummy time challenges, reflux, colic, gassiness, and w sitting.

-We guide parents and caregivers through education and support, helping you understand your child’s growth, advocate with confidence, and enjoy each step of their journey.
-Collaboration is central to our work, and we partner with your child’s care team including pediatricians, specialists, therapists, orthotists, IBCLCs, chiropractors, and more to provide truly holistic care.
+Collaboration is central to our work, and we partner with your child’s care team—including pediatricians, specialists, therapists, orthotists, IBCLCs, chiropractors, and more—to provide truly holistic, connected support.

-Whether your child needs support for torticollis, head shape, developmental milestones, or you simply want reassurance and guidance, we are here for you with a focus on connection, collaboration, and purposeful play.
+Whether your child needs help with torticollis, head shape, developmental milestones, or you simply want reassurance and guidance, we’re here to help—with connection, collaboration, and purposeful play at the heart of everything we do.

 Mother and child engaged in a playful therapy session at Movevery, reflecting the mission of providing personalized care for every child’s development through compassionate pediatric physical therapy.